According to the World Health Organization (WHO), the word “probiotic” means the following:

 What is a Prebiotic?

 A prebiotic is food for probiotics.
-These prebiotics actually help the probiotics grow and flourish.
-They are extremely important in supporting the survival of probiotics.
+These tiny fibers actually help the probiotics grow and flourish, supporting them on their journey to your microbiome.
+They are extremely important to the survival of probiotics.

 Important properties in prebiotics include: